astrdhr/metagenomics-soil/README.md

 ## Primer

 The `16S rRNA` (ribosomal RNA) gene encodes for part of the ribosome (more specifically, the 30S small subunit) found in `prokaryotic cells`.
 Sections of this gene are `conserved` across the genomes of all `bacterial species`, and variations within the `coding sequence` are used to reconstruct `phylogenies`; allowing different bacterial species to be told apart and how they are related to each other.
 Hence, highly complex bacterial `communities` are commonly identified using `16S rRNA gene sequencing`.

+## Basic workflow
+The `16S rRNA gene` is unable to distinguish between bacterial `species` or `phenotype`.
+Furthermore, a 250 nt region of that gene is even less able to delineate a `species`.
+Different `species` can have identifical `V4 sequences`, however the `genus` level, while not perfect, can still be far more accurate.
+Therefore, I have used a `97% threshold`, to avoid the possibility of any threshold greater misconstruing:
+- Intragenomic variation
+- Intraspecies variation
+as different Operational Taxonomic Units (OTUs).
+They may not be due to `sequence artefacts` or `contamination`.